DessimozLab/pyomadb/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DessimozLab/pyomadb/master?filepath=examples%2Fpyomadb-examples.ipynb)

-## How to cite PyOMADB
+## Citation
-If you use PyOMADB in your work, please consider citing:
+If you use our package in your work, please consider citing:

 _Kaleb K, Warwick Vesztrocy A, Altenhoff A and Dessimoz C. Expanding the Orthologous Matrix (OMA) programmatic interfaces: REST API and the OmaDB packages for R and Python.
 F1000Research 2019, 8:42
 (https://doi.org/10.12688/f1000research.17548.1)_

 ## Installation

-PyOMADB requires Python 3 (>=3.6).
+The package requires Python 3 (>=3.6).
 The easiest way to install is using `pip`.

 ```
 pip install omadb